tensorflow/tfjs-core/docs/tutorials/intro.md

 });
 ```

-Using `dl.tidy()` will help prevent memory leaks in your application and can be used to more carefully control when memory is reclaimed.
+Using `dl.tidy()` will help prevent memory leaks in your application, and can be used to more carefully control when memory is reclaimed.

 The manual way to clean up a tensor's backing memory is the dispose method.